shammlo/automas/scripts/f-create/README.md

 Tired of manually creating nested directories and files like some kind of digital caveman using basic `mkdir` and `touch` commands?
 Meet **f-create.sh "The Rocket"**! 🦕➡️🚀

-This isn't just any ordinary Bash script – it's a **SUPERCHARGED** evolution from our simple "Zen Master" (`f-create-simplified.sh`)!
+This isn't just any ordinary Bash script, it's a **SUPERCHARGED** evolution from our simple "Zen Master" (`f-create-simplified.sh`)!
 It's a file creation wizard that's smarter than your average bear! 🐻🧠 It magically detects whether you're creating a **file** or a **folder**, gives you colorful feedback with more emojis than a teenager's text messages, and comes with enough features to make even the most demanding developers weep tears of joy! 😭✨

 **Evolution Timeline:**